 Living a non-dualistic life helps with this perspective.
 Experience may not be stress-free, but auspicious is living without the black n white lenses and status-quo.

 Non-duality allows for complexities, a neutral, even equilibrium of somewhere in the middle, as well as take nothing personally.
 Without judgements and a desire to ‘try’ I discovered I could am a quick learner and asking questions gets us where we/the company need to be.

 Importantly I refrain from taking people’s perspectives seriously.
 I check the facts, do the homework and then query more.
 It is incredible how many times what people think are wrong.

-Times I have succeeded very well with several companies I run for a while and then sell them.
-Ah, and the unsuccessful times help me discover new skills and learn more about people and myself.
+Times I succeeded well running a company for a while and then sell.
+Unsuccessful times help me discover new skills and learn more about people and myself.

-In adjacent to my client based work and research, I run a business in Canada that will open in September/October 2018 – Yoga Samgata Canada Ltd. – a Registered Membership company for yoga teachers, educators, therapists and schools within Canada.
-Once up and running, I will expand to the UK, Europe and farther.
+Simultaneous running a company in Canada and the UK, I have client-based work and research.
+Opening in late 2018 – Yoga Samgata Canada Ltd. – a Registered Membership company for yoga teachers, educators, therapists and schools within Canada.

 - Zhene Communications Ltd. (UK & CA) – Telecommunications

 I cannot remember how many life stories I`ve heard over the years.
 Blessed with an inviting presence and a listening ear, strangers and friends alike share their lives with me.
 Where: at bus stops, in shops, in libraries, at work and many other places.